heagandev/heagandev/README.md

 - 👋 Hi I'm Heagan, a self taught software developer
-- 🔭 I'm interested in AI/ML, web development and game development
+- 🔭 I'm interested in game development, web development and AI/ML
-- 🤖 I build cool stuff with react.js, node.js, three.js and Godot
+- 🤖 I build cool stuff with Godot, react.js, node.js and three.js
 - 👥 My LinkedIn profile is https://www.linkedin.com/in/heaganhenry/
 - 📫 You can reach me at heaganhenry@gmail.com